wlangstroth/tardis/README.md

 To create a new entry,

-    $ tardis start project "a description of the project"
+    $ tardis start project "working on the project"

 To stop for the day,